rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    npm update npm -g
    </strong></pre>

-   To avoid these issues,
-   we should install the folder under a user's HOME folder, which is defined by the ${HOME} environment variable:
+   We can install the folder under a user's HOME folder, which is defined by the ${HOME} environment variable:

    <pre><strong>